headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 - The TV needs to be put into [developer
 - mode](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html).
+- The TV must be connected to the Appium host via sdb (run `sdb connect <tv-ip>`).
+You can always verify that the TV is connected before running a test by running `sdb devices`.
 - The app you want to test needs to be a correctly-signed debug version of your app.
-The TV needs
-- to be on the same local network as the Appium server.
-Before running your first session, you
+- The TV needs to be on the same local network as the Appium server.
-- should run `appium driver run tizentv pair-remote` to initiate a remote pairing session with the TV.
+- Before running your first session, you should run `appium driver run tizentv pair-remote` to initiate a remote pairing session with the TV.
 When you accept the remote pairing, a pairing token will be printed to the command line.
 Use this token as the content of the `appium:rcToken` capability to allow Appium remote control access.
 The `pair-remote` script takes one required